cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/install_bosh_openstack.html.md

 		bosh upload stemcell bosh-stemcell-openstack-0.6.7.tgz

-### Upload a BOSH release ###
+### Upload a BOSH Release ###

 1. You can create a BOSH release or use one of the public releases.
-The following steps show the use of a public release.
+The following steps show a public release.

 		cd /home/bosh_user
 		git clone  git@github.com:cloudfoundry/bosh.git

-1. Upload a public release from bosh-release
+1. Upload a public release from bosh-release:

 		cd /home/bosh_user/bosh/release/
 		bosh upload release releases/bosh-10.yml

-### Setup a BOSH deployment manifest and deploy ###
+### Setup a BOSH Deployment Manifest and Deploy ###

-1. Create and setup a BOSH deployment manifest.
+1. Create and set up a BOSH deployment manifest.
 Look at the sample BOSH manifest in (https://gist.github.com/rsgoodman/4279969) and enter your settings.
 Assuming you have created a `bosh.yml` in `/home/bosh_user`.

 		cd /home/bosh_user
 		bosh deployment ./bosh.yml

-1. Deploy BOSH
+1. Deploy BOSH:

 		bosh deploy.